 OK, what’s this Driftless stuff?
 Briefly, in the last ice age, retreating glaciers left behind silt, clay and boulders called “drift”.
 The glaciers didn’t make it this far South so the resulting area is “driftless” – get it?
 But the real benefit to randonneurs is an area of beautiful hills carved by rivers into coulees that generally drain toward the Mississippi River.
 You’ll get to experience all this first hand with challenging climbs up to ridge-tops and long sections through quiet river valleys.

 The second day is when you’ll experience the full variety of the terrain on offer and if the first day wasn’t enough to convince you this is when you’ll erase that notion of the Midwest being “flat”.
-Although the total climbing on the route is fairly typical for a Grand Randonnée at about 34K feet you’ll find what the region lacks in altitude in makes up in frequency as you’ll either be going up or down for a good portion of the ride.
-You’ll appreciate strong legs or lots of gears (or both!) with 5%-11% grades the norm as well as a couple of 15% pitches to get the blood up.
+Although the total climbing on the whole route is fairly typical for a Grand Randonnée at about 34K feet you’ll find what the region lacks in altitude in makes up in frequency as you’ll either be going up or down for a good portion of the ride.
+You’ll appreciate strong legs or lots of gears (or both!) with 5%-11% grades the norm as well as a couple of 15% pitches to get your blood up.
 The good news is the climbs are linked together either by extended runs on the ridge tops or through valleys to give you a chance to cool off a bit and get in some faster miles.
 If you are planning on Paris-Brest-Paris in 2019, this is an excellent preparation ride.

 Leaving the second overnight in Reedsburg you’ll head toward Richland Center then along the Pine River headed for Norwalk.
-The stretch from Reedsburg all the way to Viroqua is characterized by quiet roads, stretches along river valleys (both the Pine and Kickapoo) as well as some good climbs up to the ridgetops.
+The stretch from Reedsburg all the way to Viroqua is characterized by quiet roads, stretches along river valleys (both the Pine and Kickapoo) as well as some good climbs up to the ridge tops.
 As was the case on the previous day, your effort will be rewarded with stunning views of the surrounding hills and valleys.
 This area also features a number of Amish farms so be on the lookout for horses and buggies.

-Don’t worry though, the climb out of the Mississippi River Valley, now in Minnesota, is a gentle meander up a wide valley that will help you gradually get started on your fourth day.
+The great news about day 4 is that it is shorter and significantly easier than the previous days.
+For starters, the climb out of the Mississippi River Valley, now in Minnesota, is a gentle meander up a wide valley that will help you gradually get started on your fourth day.
 For the next 70 miles you will experience the Minnesota version of the Driftless area, which is a little more open, mostly on the 'high plains' with fewer long hills.
 When you reach Hay Creek and a beautiful bicycle trail along the creek on the way into Red Wing you will know that the toughest challenges of the ride have been conquered and you can relax and enjoy the rest of the ride

 High level Coulee Challenge 1200k route map